metacpan/metacpan-cpan-extracted/distros/A/App-ZFSCurses/README.rst

 App::ZFSCurses
 ==============

-a curses UI to display and/or change ZFS datasets properties.
+a curses UI to display and/or change a ZFS dataset/snapshot properties.

 Quickstart
 ----------